 An introductory course which explores some of the following media: monotype, relief, intaglio, lithography.
 Students gain proficiency in printing, proofing, and editioning.

-Students will focus on the design and technical process to shooting digital video and computer-based editing.
-Students will be able to apply these techniques to their major area of study.
+Students will learn the design and technical process of shooting video and digital editing and apply these techniques to their major area of study.

 An introduction to the computer as a design tool using the industry standards in page layout and digital illustration, and photo manipulation software, the Adobe Creative Suite.
 File transport (PDF) and font management software will also be introduced.